 There are many reasons why roaches are bad roommates for humans.
 The species of roaches that are considered pests live in or around houses and buildings.
 Indoors, cockroaches multiply quickly, contaminate many surfaces with their feces and are often found inside kitchen cabinets, helping themselves to your food.

 Another big reason for controlling cockroaches is that they produce several very potent allergens that have been linked to the development of asthma.
 In fact, cockroaches are the number one cause of allergies among inner city children, and 26% of the US population is said to be allergic to cockroaches.
-In the video below we have compiled other prevalent facts about cockroaches and cockroach prevention tips.
+This is why cockroach removal is so important in your Arizona home.